Should you pick the Fitbit Sense or the Fitbit Versa 3?

 Get a sense of your health

-Fitbit Sense
+Fitbit Sense Advanced Smartwatch

 The upgrades we needed

-Fitbit Versa 3
+Fitbit Versa 3 Health & Fitness Smartwatch

 If you want to get your health on track with in-depth data, you may find that the Fitbit Sense has everything you need.
-It has an improved heart rate sensor as well as new ECG and EDA sensors that provide key details about your health and wellness.
+It has an improved heart rate sensor and new ECG and EDA sensors that provide key details about your health and wellness.
 You'll be able to track your progress and make improvements.

 Pros